jvintorres/Data_Visualization_Project/README.md

 # Campylobacter Incidence in California: Data Visualization Project

-This project explores and visualizes the incidence of **Campylobacteriosis** across California counties from 2001 to 2014.
+Incidence of **Campylobacteriosis** across California counties from 2001 to 2014 via a pre-accessed CDC dataset.
 The purpose is to analyze trends, highlight variability across population groups, and communicate insights through clear visualizations.

 ---